ninabarzh/orchard/mitigations/qubes/README.md

 - [ ] Clone a new debian Template VM
 - [ ] Install all development tools I have been using in the template
 - [ ] Create Debian App VM's
-- [ ] AppVM for using billing repository of ut7
+- [ ] AppVM for administrative repository ut7

 ## Pentesting